What’s keeping you from your greatness?

 We then approach the next scary thing more readily.
 The time spent pacing back and forth on the diving board, mustering up the bravery to jump, becomes less and less.

-What can you do today that has a bit of thorny reputational risk to it (even if that reputational risk is your own opinion of yourself)?
+What can you do today that helps you see your greatness even though it has a bit of thorny reputational risk to it (even if that reputational risk is your own opinion of yourself)?
 You can (and will) figure it out.
 Make it a game.

 Confidence follows willingness—not the other way around.